-No objections were raised by statutory consultees, although West Chiltington Parish Council objected to both applications.
-Thirty-four representations were received from members of the public and public bodies for the well-site application (WSCC/032/18/WC), of which 27 objected to the development, six were in support, and one raising concern.
-The application for the retention of the fencing (WSCC/033/18/WC) received eleven representations, all objecting.
+No objection was raised by Horsham District Council, although West Chiltington Parish Council and Pulborough Parish Council objected to both applications.

+538 representations were received from members of the public and public bodies for the well-site application (WSCC/079/19), of which 413 objected to the development, 125 were in support.
+The application for the retention of the fencing (WSCC/078/19) received 162 representations, of which 59 objected to the development, 103 were in support.